Table of Contents

-The cremaster muscle is originated from the inguinal ligament and the lower border of internal oblique muscle, while it is inserted at the pubic crest and pubic tubercle.
+The cremaster muscle is originated from the inguinal ligament and the lower border of the internal oblique muscle, while it is inserted at the pubic crest and pubic tubercle.
 It is wrapped around the spermatic cord and serves as its protective sheath but can also lift the testicles during active innervation by the genitofemoral nerve (L1–L3).
-The nerve function can be examined via the so-called cremasteric reflex (in some textbooks this is spelled with a ‘K’).
+The nerve function can be examined via the cremasteric reflex (in some textbooks this is spelled with a ‘K’).

-Dorsal abdominal muscles
+Posterior abdominal muscles

 This muscle mainly originates from the iliolumbar ligament and iliac crest, while it is inserted at the transverse processes of L3–L5.
 It receives its neural supply from the subcostal nerve (Th12) and via the direct branches of the lumbar plexus (Th12–L3).
 This muscle is responsible for lordosis of the lumbar spine.
 It also fixes the 12th rib and serves as a countertraction to the diaphragm during breathing functions.